DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### 1.2.1 Prevent Uncontrolled Memory Consumption

-> Visit the **[UploadingFiles/UploadControlMemory.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/UploadControlMemory.aspx.cs)** page for a full code sample.
+> Visit **[UploadingFiles/UploadControlMemory.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingFiles/UploadControlMemory.aspx.cs)** for a full code sample.

-Consider the situation where the web application allows files of any size to be uploaded.
+Consider a web application that allows files - of any size - to be uploaded to a server.

-The possible security breach here occurs when a malefactor uploads very large files to use up server memory and disk space, which is a particular case of a denial of service ([DoS](https://cwe.mitre.org/data/definitions/400.html)) attack.
+In this scenario, a threat actor can upload very large files to consume server memory and disk space - a form of Denial of Service  ([DoS](https://cwe.mitre.org/data/definitions/400.html)) attack.

 To mitigate this vulnerability:

 1. Use the [`FileContent`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileContenttopic) property (a Stream) rather than the [`FileBytes`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileBytestopic) property (a byte array) to access file contents.
-This prevents memory overflows and other issues when the server processes large uploaded files.
+This prevents memory overflows and other issues when the server processes large files.

 ```cs
 protected void uploadControl_FilesUploadComplete(object sender, DevExpress.Web.FilesUploadCompleteEventArgs e) {